Certora/Documentation/docs/user-guide/patterns/require-invariants.md

-# Require Invariants: Elevating Smart Contract Specification Quality
+# Require Invariants: Proving inter-dependent invariants

 The "Require Invariants" design pattern utilizes `requireInvariant` statements strategically to establish crucial conditions that must persist throughout the execution of a smart contract.
 Let's explore the